shumwaynate/AsciiGameGenerator/README.md

 ## Working Plan and Boring Notes

-# Working Plan Stretches

-Here’s a revised 7-week plan to guide us toward implementing all the features I've outlined for the ASCII generative application.
-This plan organizes tasks by priority, with achievable milestones each week, ensuring a steady build-up to the complete functionality.

-## Week 1: Initial Setup and Core Structure

-Goals:

-	•	Set up the GitHub repository with project documentation.

-	•	Create the initial HTML, CSS, and JavaScript file structure.

-	•	Establish the main 2D render area (canvas or div) and build the persistent layout.

-Key Features:

-	•	Basic rendering of ASCII art in the main canvas.

-	•	Scalable/responsive container setup to allow embedding on other websites.

-Milestone: Successfully display a simple, centered ASCII scene that resizes based on the container dimensions.

-## Week 2: Scene and Object Management

-Goals:

-	•	Implement the framework for creating, saving, loading, and switching between scenes.

-	•	Set up scene storage using localStorage and/or downloadable JSON files.

-Key Features:

-	•	Editor functionality to create new scenes, adjust scene size, and position objects.

-	•	Ability to save and load scenes.

-Milestone: Ability to save a basic scene with objects and reload it on editor load.

-## Week 3: Interactive and Persistent Toolbars

-Goals:

-	•	Develop an editor toolbar for creating and adding items to scenes.

-	•	Implement the in-game toolbar (money counter, save/load button, inventory/map buttons).

-Key Features:

-	•	Ability to add the in-game toolbar and make it persist across scenes, with an option to hide it per scene.

-	•	Drag-and-drop functionality for adding items from the editor toolbar into the scene.

-Milestone: Editor toolbar functions to add elements to scenes; in-game toolbar can display persistent data like money count.

-## Week 4: Clickable ASCII Objects with Configurable Actions

-Goals:

-	•	Enable ASCII characters or groups to function as clickable objects with custom actions.

-	•	Implement configurable actions like granting items, adding currency, navigating to scenes, or displaying text.

-Key Features:

-	•	Clickable ASCII groups with a simple action editor.

-	•	Scene navigation buttons.

-Milestone: Scene elements can be clicked, triggering basic actions like scene transitions or displaying a message.

-## Week 5: Custom Keyboard Inputs for In-Game Actions

-Goals:

-	•	Implement custom keyboard input bindings, allowing users to assign keys to specific actions (e.g., ‘e’ for an explosion).

-	•	Integrate these bindings with existing objects and actions.

-Key Features:

-	•	Keyboard event listeners that trigger assigned actions.

-	•	Support for custom effects like “drop a bomb” or “shoot a fireball.”
-Milestone: Users can configure a key to trigger a specific action for selected objects in-game.

-## Week 6: Color Customization for ASCII Objects

-Goals:

-	•	Implement color settings for individual ASCII characters and groups.

-	•	Set up state-based color changes (default, hover, and click).

-Key Features:

-	•	Color selection tools in the editor, supporting different states.

-	•	Preview of color changes in the render area.

-Milestone: Users can assign colors to ASCII objects, with colors changing on hover and click events.

-## Week 7: Final Integration, Testing, and Documentation

-Goals:

-	•	Conduct thorough testing of all features to ensure smooth functionality.

-	•	Write comprehensive documentation and create usage examples.

-	•	Perform any final adjustments or optimizations for embedding and scaling.

-Key Features:

-	•	Documentation on GitHub covering installation, configuration, and usage.

-	•	Bug fixes and improvements based on testing.

-Milestone: Fully functional, documented application ready for embedding on any website.

-# Features And Questions

-## Features

-Currently scenes.json Is impenmented but meant to later be replaced with a user database.
-It currentely will be used to save scenes.

-## Questions
+### 🧭 Original Plan of Attack: 7-Week Build Strategy

+This was the original 7-week roadmap created at the start of the project.
+It laid out a prioritized development structure to ensure a complete and usable ASCII game editor, with weekly goals and milestones.

+---

+#### **Week 1: Initial Setup and Core Structure**

+**Goals:**
+- Set up the GitHub repository with project documentation
+- Create initial HTML, CSS, and JavaScript file structure
+- Establish the main 2D render area (canvas or `div`) and layout

+**Key Features:**
+- Basic rendering of ASCII art on the canvas
+- Responsive container for embedding in any site

+**Milestone:**
+> Display a centered, scalable ASCII scene.

+---

+#### **Week 2: Scene and Object Management**

+**Goals:**
+- Implement creation, saving, and switching between scenes
+- Store scenes in `localStorage` or downloadable `.json`

+**Key Features:**
+- Scene creation tools and size adjustments
+- Ability to save/load scenes via UI

+**Milestone:**
+> Successfully save and reload a basic scene.

+---

+#### **Week 3: Interactive and Persistent Toolbars**

+**Goals:**
+- Build an editor toolbar for adding items to scenes
+- Add an in-game persistent toolbar (e.g., money, inventory/map, save)

+**Key Features:**
+- Toolbar appears across scenes, with toggle options
+- Drag-and-drop to place toolbar elements

+**Milestone:**
+> Functional editor and in-game toolbar system.

+---

+#### **Week 4: Clickable ASCII Objects with Configurable Actions**

+**Goals:**
+- Make ASCII objects interactive with custom behaviors
+- Enable object-triggered actions like giving currency or switching scenes

+**Key Features:**
+- Clickable ASCII groups with attached logic
+- Simple dropdown/action editors

+**Milestone:**
+> Click to transition scenes or give rewards.

+---

+#### **Week 5: Custom Keyboard Inputs for In-Game Actions**

+**Goals:**
+- Support custom keybindings for game actions
+- Map keys like ‘e’ to trigger effects or events

+**Key Features:**
+- Flexible key-to-action bindings
+- Trigger custom actions like “drop bomb” or “toggle map”

+**Milestone:**
+> Custom key mapped to in-game object behavior.

+---

+#### **Week 6: Color Customization for ASCII Objects**

+**Goals:**
+- Add per-object color options (default, hover, click states)

+**Key Features:**
+- Color pickers in the editor
+- Preview changes live in the canvas

+**Milestone:**
+> Dynamic color states for ASCII objects.

+---

+#### **Week 7: Final Integration, Testing, and Documentation**

+**Goals:**
+- Run complete functionality tests
+- Write full documentation and examples
+- Ensure export-compatibility and responsive design

+**Key Features:**
+- GitHub README with setup and usage guides
+- Code cleanup and embedding optimization

+**Milestone:**
+> A fully functional, exportable ASCII game creator ready for the web.

+---

+# Questions